-We prove that if a set $X \subseteq \mathbb{Z}^2$ weakly self-assembles at temperature 1 in a deterministic (Winfree) tile assembly system satisfying a natural condition known as pumpability, then X is a semilinear set.
-This shows that only the most simple of infinite shapes and patterns can be constructed using pumpable temperature 1 tile assembly systems, and gives evidence for the thesis that temperature 2 or higher is required to carry out general-purpose computation in a deterministic two-dimensional tile assembly system.
-We employ this result to show that, unlike the case of temperature 2 self-assembly, no discrete self-similar fractal weakly self-assembles at temperature 1 in a pumpable tile assembly system.
+We prove that if a set $X \subseteq \mathbb{Z}^2$ weakly self-assembles at temperature 1 in a deterministic (Winfree) tile assembly system satisfying a natural condition known as pumpability, then X is a finite union of semi-doubly periodic sets.
+This shows that only the most simple of infinite shapes and patterns can be constructed using pumpable temperature 1 tile assembly systems, and gives evidence for the thesis that temperature 2 or higher is required to carry out general-purpose computation in a tile assembly system.
+Finally, we show that general-purpose computation is possible at temperature 1 if negative glue strengths are allowed in the tile assembly model.